 Disclaimer: this post is simply about my own personal experience with cannabis products.
 I am not a medical professional and am not trying to give direction or advice on how you should use this substance.
 Always consult with your doctor before starting or stopping any kind of medication.

 I have read many articles online (even here on MultipleSclerosis.net) describing how different people have used medical marijuana (cannabis) to try to help treat their Multiple Sclerosis (MS) symptoms.
-As this topic has become less taboo than it was even just 3 years ago, I feel like I should share my own experience with people looking to give cannabis products a try.
-Now please keep in mind, like any other medication, it can work great for some but not at all for others, especially because there really isn’t a consistent dosing guide for the many different cannabis products available.
+As this topic has become less taboo than it was even just 3 years ago, I feel like I should share my own experience with giving cannabis products a try.
+Now please keep in mind, like any other medication, it may work for some but not at all for others, especially because there really isn't a consistent dosing guide for the many different cannabis products available.
 Some people even find that it affects them negatively.
-With that said, let’s move on.
+With that said, let's move on.

 How did it do?

 Because I was using an oil which has to be digested (unlike smoking or vaping), the effects lasted much, much longer.
-People often describe edibles as causing a “body high” and can be (if dosed wrong) incredibly intense.
-I’m not a doctor, but I’ll just say, based on my own trial and error and what I later learned online, when first taking this stuff you should only take a drop the size of a grain of rice, which may not seem like much but trust me, it is pretty potent stuff.
-Now here is the thing, when you smoke marijuana, the effects are pretty instant but when you use any kind of edible (which has to traverse your digestive system), it usually takes about an hour or two to kick in, so don’t keep taking more every 20 minutes because “you still don’t feel it kicking in,” because if you do, it will all come in and hit you out of nowhere and probably cause you to have a terrible freak-out.
-I had no idea how the dosing thing worked at first, so let’s just say that advice is based on personal experience.
-If you do end up taking too much my best advice is that you go lie down and just enjoy your nap while it wears off.
+People often describe edibles as causing a "body high" and can be (if dosed wrong) incredibly intense.
+I'm not a doctor, but I'll just say, based on my own trial and error and what I later learned online, dosing can be important.
+Sometimes the effects can take longer to kick in, depending on what you use.
+I had no idea how the dosing thing worked at first, so let's just say that advice is based on personal experience.

 What else can this stuff do?